h2non/node-authrc/README.md

 **Throws an exception** if `.authrc` is a bad formed JSON

-`filepath` argument is optional
+`filepath` argument to the `.authrc` file or directory is optional

 ```js
 var Authrc = require('authrc');
 var auth = new Authrc('file/to/.authrc');
 ```

-Get the authrc supported version spec
+Get the current `authrc` supported spec version implementation

 ```js
 Authrc.version // '0.1'